NordicPlayground/nrf5-sdk-for-eddystone/README.md

 originates from Nordic Semiconductor ASA and the portion that originates from third-parties.

-* All source code contained under the following folders originates from Nordic Semiconductor and is covered by the license present in documentation/license.txt in the nRF5 SDK:
+* All source code, unless otherwise specified, originates from Nordic Semiconductor and is covered by the license present in documentation/license.txt in the nRF5 SDK:

-    - some
-    - example
-    - folders

 * All source code contained under the following folder originates from third parties, and is covered by the corresponding licenses found in each of their